 Framed paintings must be at least 16 inches on the shortest side.
 Smaller paintings will not be accepted unless an artist agrees in writing to bear the cost of possible loss.

-Deliver your paintings between 10:00 and 12:30 to the ground level of Paoli Presbyterian Church Hall, located in the back of the church, attending the scheduled 1:00 p.m. meeting upstairs.
+Deliver your paintings between 10:00 and 12:30 to the ground level of Paoli Presbyterian Church Hall, located in the back of the church, before attending the scheduled 1:00 p.m. meeting upstairs.

 Juried paintings must be picked up after the meeting and after award winners have been announced, usually about 3:00 pm.